Step 1: Start Your Research

 The best first option is to create a Facebook page for your Scrabble club.
 You can also create your own website or blog.
 If you don’t know how to do that, social media pages will suffice, at least to start.

 Do your best to make your pages presentable.
 Remember, you are trying to attract people to join your club.
 You’re also trying to convey that you are taking this seriously.
 Provide some visuals, such as a decent cover image on a Facebook page, and add plenty of content.
-Also, proofread your content carefully to make sure everything is accurate and looks professional.
+Also, proofread your content carefully to make sure everything is accurate.
+Find words so your club looks professional.

 Step 7: Promote Your Events